EYEGLASSES

 HEART-SHAPED FACE

-This face looks best with well-balanced frames that do not taper towards the
+This face looks best with well-balanced frames that do not taper

-bottom rim.
-Choosing heavy or light frames depends upon the size of your
+towards the bottom rim.
+Choosing heavy or light frames depends

-Eyebrows should be covered by the frame - if you can see the eyebrows over
+Eyebrows should be covered by the frame - if you can see the

-the frame, it will give a permanently surprised look.
+eyebrows over the frame, it will give a permanently surprised look.

-This face looks best with well-balanced frames that do not taper towards the
+This face looks best with well-balanced frames that do not taper

-bottom rim.
-Choosing heavy or light frames depends upon the size of your
+towards the bottom rim.
+Choosing heavy or light frames depends

-Eyebrows should be covered by the frame - if you can see the eyebrows over
+Eyebrows should be covered by the frame - if you can see the

-the frame, it will give a permanently surprised look.
+eyebrows over the frame, it will give a permanently surprised look.

 THE COLOUR